-Enclosed is the Draft Budget for the Village of North Aurora for Fiscal Year 2020-21.
+Enclosed is the final approved Budget for the Village of North Aurora for Fiscal Year 2020-21.
 This budget will guide the allocation of resources for June 1, 2020 through May 31, 2021.
-The total budget for all funds is \$26,150,931.
+The total budget for all funds is \$25,236,940.
 This Budget provides the financial framework that will allow the Village to address the goals and objectives of the Village Board.